 Cricket Core Plan

 The Core plan is Cricket Wireless’s best option for most people — it offers plenty of unlimited functions, but you don’t have to pay for a hotspot if you don’t want one.
-Along with unlimited LTE data access, Core includes standard definition (480p) streaming and international texting to 37 countries.
-You can use your talk, text, and data in Canada and Mexico too, as long as you just more than 50% of your plan in the US.
+Core includes standard definition (480p) streaming and international texting to 37 countries and unlimited LTE data access.
+You can also use your talk, text, and data in Canada and Mexico as long as you just more than 50% of your plan in the US.

 Highlights: